 Cancer treatments such as chemotherapy and radiotherapy can also affect your mouth and your sense of taste.
 If you’re struggling to eat well due to mouth issues, making a breakfast smoothie from your favourite fruit and veg can offer a quick and simple pick-me-up - and they’re also packed full of vitamins and fibre.
 Check out these delicious smoothie recipes for some inspiration.

 Many people also find that taking a nutritional supplement can help.
 (Note: you should always consult your doctor before taking any supplement.)
 Browse a range of products to help with eating well and nutritional support here.

 It might seem like the last thing you want to do when you’re trying to persuade yourself out of bed, but doing some light low-impact exercise can actually help to energise your body and mind.

 Exercise has a range of benefits, including decreasing fatigue, maintaining muscle mass, improving appetite and digestion, promoting better sleep at night, and supporting the healing process.

 By just doing a few gentle yoga stretches every morning, you can help to get your body moving and boost your mood.

 If you really don’t feel up to exercising, try taking a few quiet minutes to do some meditation or deep breathing, which will help you feel more energised and ready for the day ahead.

 While you may not feel like doing all that much at the moment, it’s important to try and keep as active as possible.

 Setting yourself some small, achievable goals can help.
-This could include anything from getting out of bed and getting washed and dressed, to going for a short walk or meeting a friend for coffee.
+This could include anything from getting out of bed and getting washed and dressed, to going for a short walk or spending time on a hobby.
 Try breaking things down into single, manageable tasks.